Cascading Dark Energy: Introduction

 In most realizations of early-time solutions, the sound horizon is reduced by introducing additional radiation energy density to the matter-energy content of the Universe.
-Such scenarios are also constrained by BAO and the high-$\ell$ CMB power spectrum \cite{Poulin:2018cxd, Smith:2019ihp, Karwal:2021vpk, Poulin:2021bjr, Murgia:2020ryi}.
-For example, in Early Dark Energy (EDE) scenarios, the Universe contains a component (typically a scalar field) whose behavior is like a cosmological constant prior to a critical redshift preceding matter-radiation equality, and dilutes as fast or faster than radiation \cite{Poulin:2018cxd, Smith:2019ihp} subsequently.
+Such scenarios are also constrained by BAO and the high-$\ell$ CMB power spectrum \citep{Poulin:2018cxd, Smith:2019ihp, Karwal:2021vpk, Poulin:2021bjr, Murgia:2020ryi}.
+For example, in Early Dark Energy (EDE) scenarios, the Universe contains a component (typically a scalar field) whose behavior is like a cosmological constant prior to a critical redshift (preceding matter-radiation equality) and dilutes as fast or faster than radiation \citep{Poulin:2018cxd, Smith:2019ihp} subsequently.

 Aside from the Hubble tension, there is another disagreement between cosmological data sets, known as the $S_8$ tension.
-In particular, the value of $S_{8}\equiv\sigma_{8}\sqrt{\Omega_{\rm m}/0.3}$ (where $\Omega_{\rm m}$ is the today's matter density and $\sigma_8$ denotes the variance of matter perturbations within $8\mathrm{Mpc}/h$ today) implied by the CMB (when fit by the $\Lambda$CDM model) does not agree with the value inferred from measurements of the amplitude of matter density fluctuations in the late-time Universe \cite{DES:2017myr, Hildebrandt:2018yau, HSC:2018mrq, KiDS:2020suj, Hildebrandt:2017qln, DES:2021wwk, DES:2021epj}.
+This tension reflects the fact that the value of $S_{8}\equiv\sigma_{8}\sqrt{\Omega_{\rm m}/0.3}$ (where $\Omega_{\rm m}$ is the today's matter density and $\sigma_8$ denotes the variance of matter perturbations within $8\mathrm{Mpc}/h$ today) implied by the CMB (when fit by the $\Lambda$CDM model) does not agree with the value inferred from galaxy weak-lensing measurements of the amplitude of matter density fluctuations in the late-time Universe \citep{DES:2017myr, Hildebrandt:2018yau, HSC:2018mrq, KiDS:2020suj, KiDS:2021opn, DES:2021wwk, DES:2021epj}.

-Results from Dark Energy Survey (DES) 3-year data yield the constraint $S_{8}=0.797_{-0.013}^{+0.015}$ (68\% CL) \cite{DES:2021epj}, in contrast with the value $S_{8}=0.832\pm0.013$ (68\% CL) implied by the best fit value for the amplitude of the scalar density power spectrum from Planck 2018 TT,TE,EE +lowE+lensing data, assuming ${\Lambda}$CDM \cite{Planck:2018vyg}.
-Although EDE models can alleviate the $H_0$ tension, they tend to exacerbate the $S_8$ tension \cite{Hill:2020osr, Ivanov:2020ril, Murgia:2020ryi} and worsen fits to BAO data (see, e.g. \cite{Poulin:2018cxd, Smith:2019ihp, Murgia:2020ryi}).
+Results from Dark Energy Survey (DES) 3-year data yield the constraint $S_{8}=0.797_{-0.013}^{+0.015}$ (68\% CL) \citep{DES:2021epj}, in contrast with the value $S_{8}=0.832\pm0.013$ (68\% CL) implied by the best-fit value for the amplitude of the scalar density power spectrum from Planck 2018 TT,TE,EE +lowE+CMB lensing data, assuming ${\Lambda}$CDM \citep{Planck:2018vyg}.
+Although EDE models can alleviate the $H_0$ tension, they tend to exacerbate the $S_8$ tension \citep{Hill:2020osr, Ivanov:2020ril, Murgia:2020ryi} and worsen fits to BAO data [see, e.g. \citep{Poulin:2018cxd, Smith:2019ihp, Murgia:2020ryi}].